Lanorius/binding-affinity-prediction/README.md

 [ChemVAE Fork](https://github.com/Lanorius/chemical_vae): encoding of the small molecules

 Additionally, PortT5 ist needed:\
-[Prot T5] (https://github.com/agemagician/ProtTrans): encoding of the proteins
+[ProtT5] (https://github.com/agemagician/ProtTrans): encoding of the proteins

 #### How to use our Prediction Model